apiflask/docs-zh/docs_zh/usage.md

 - `app.route()`: A decorator used to register a route.
 It accepts a `methods` parameter to specify a list of accepted methods, default to *GET* only.
 It can also be used on the `MethodView`-based view class.
-- `$ flask run`: A command to output the spec to stdout or a file.
+- `$ flask spec`: A command to output the spec to stdout or a file.

 You can learn the details of these APIs in the [API reference](/api/app), or you can continue to read the following chapters.